heerakagrawal/heerakagrawal/README.md

 - 👋 Hi, I’m @heerakagrawal
-- 👀 I’m interested in ...AIML
+- 👀 I’m interested in ...GenAI, Deep learning
-- 🌱 I’m currently learning ...Machine learning
+- 🌱 I’m currently learning ...Llama index and langchain
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Gojo0810/Gojo0810 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.